insightfuls/minimalist-async-di/README.md

 Seeker injection injects a synchronous factory function which can be called to obtain a dependency.
 Because the injected factory function is synchronous, but bean creation is asynchronous, **it is not guaranteed to succeed**.
 In fact, it will only succeed if the bean **has already been created when the factory function is called**.
 Even if the bean *could* be created synchronously, unless it *has* been created, the factory function will return `undefined`.
 That is why it is called seeker injection: it seeks the bean, but it might not find it.

-Using seeker injection is **not recommended**, however it is provided for completeness.
+Using seeker injection is **not recommended**, in fact **highly discouraged**, however it is provided for completeness.
 It can be used with existing components which expect to be provided with a synchronous factory function.
 Like `promiser` injection, it can also be used to break dependency cycles; hopefully the dependency has been created by the time you call the factory function (you might need to put in some effort to ensure this).

 Here is a chicken and egg example that explicitly handles the `undefined` case: